hound672/BlackBox-CI-CD-script/README.md

 ```
 Usage: blackbox-scan.py [OPTIONS]

 Options:
   --blackbox-url TEXT
   --blackbox-api-token TEXT       [required]
-  --target-url TEXT               [required]
+  --target-url TEXT               Set url of scan target.
+Don't use with
+                                  --target-file.
+  --target-file FILENAME          Set filename with target urls.
+Don't use
+                                  with --target-url.
   --group-uuid TEXT               Set group UUID for site
   --ignore-ssl                    Skip verification of BlackBox API host
                                   certificate.
   --auto-create                   Automatically create a site if a site with
                                   the target URL in the specified group was
                                   not found.
   --previous [wait|stop|fail]     What to do if the target is currently being
                                   scanned.
   --no-wait                       Do not wait until the started scan is
                                   finished.
   --shared-link                   Create shared link for scan.
   --scan-profile TEXT             Set scan profile UUID for new scan